A couple of weeks ago, I wrote a post about the current storm of stress that is happening in my life.

-Apparently I’d had so little muscular control and was so close to unconscious that during what I think was only a few minutes, I knocked the cup over.
+Apparently, I’d had so little muscular control and was so close to unconscious that during what I think was only a few minutes, I lost my grip on the cup.

 The wet blanket was removed, paper towels were applied to my leg, and I think somebody asked me how I was feeling.

-I said ‘the headache is less’ or maybe ‘it is a 1 now’, and the next thing I knew, I had discharge papers in my hand and a prescription for valium.
+I said “the headache is less” or maybe “it is a 1 now”, and the next thing I knew, I had discharge papers and a prescription in my hand.

 Al helped me stagger out the door.
 I couldn’t think well, so he handled paying for parking, and then got us up to the car.